 Other silver sisters I’ve spoken to feel the same.
 It’s a common refrain in the gray hair Facebook support groups: Mother Nature knows what she is doing!

 I asked my silver sisters if they’d be kind enough to contribute their photos to this post so we could check this phenomenon out.

 I think you’ll see what I see: the gray creates a softening/brightening effect to the complexion, which is really flattering, especially compared to the harsher effect created by dyed hair.

 Why?!
-Because it is nearly impossible to go gray without getting some (or a lot!) of negative feedback, so it REALLY helps to have a great group of online friends giving you the support that you might not be receiving at home or in society.
+Because it is nearly impossible to go silver without getting some (or a lot!) of negative feedback, so it REALLY helps to have a great group of online friends giving you the support that you might not be receiving at home or in society.

 Anyway, on to the photos:

 Look again at the photos: Even the ladies who are not fully gray have a vibrancy to their complexion.
 To me (at least), their faces seem brighter.

 And, as opposed to the scare tactics thrown at us by ad agencies and beauty magazines, I don’t think any of these ladies look “20 years older!”, do you?

 WHAT WOULD YOU LOOK LIKE WITH GRAY HAIR?